 Tips for the best travel car seat:

-When you are booking a spare seat for your bubba, majority of the airlines do recommend to bring a car seat with you.
-It is a much safer option for you little one to sit, eat her/his meals in and to play in!
+When you are booking a spare seat for your bubba, the majority of the airlines do recommend to bring a car seat with you.
+It is a much safer option for your little one to sit, eat her/his meals in and to play in!
 Of course, should the baby bassinette seat be unavailable, this is a better place to sleep in!
-That way, if you are flying overnight, you are able to take a much deserved nap as well!
+That way, if you are flying overnight, you are able to take a much-deserved nap as well!

 Ps: Make sure to bring a car seat bag for the airplane as well.
 That way, when you are not using the seat, it is easier to carry around!

 Flying with a car seat and stroller makes life easier in the long run.
 We always walk a lot on our adventures and in many of the countries, we love to hire a car as well.
 Having your own things can save you a lot of money!